-- To add a new user group: - Open the Group page by selecting User Management > Add New User Group or clicking the Add button from the User Group List page.
+► To add a new user group:

+1. Open the Group page by selecting User Management > Add New User Group or clicking the Add button from the User Group List page.

-The Group page is organized into the following categories: Group, Permissions, Port Permissions, and IP ACL.
+- The Group page is organized into the following categories: Group, Permissions, Port Permissions, and IP ACL. - 2.
+Type a descriptive name for the new user group into the Group Name field (up to 30 characters).

-- 2. Type a descriptive name for the new user group into the Group Name field (up to 30 characters). - Set the permissions for the group.
+Set the permissions for the group.
 Select the checkboxes before the permissions you want to assign to all of the users belonging to this group.
-See Setting Permissions (on page 101). - Set the port permissions.
-Specify the server ports that can be accessed by users belonging to this group (and the type of access).
-See Setting Port Permissions (on page 99). - Set the IP ACL.
-See Group-Based IP ACL (Access Control List) (on page 99).
+See Setting Permissions (on page 104).

+- 1. Set the port permissions.
+Specify the server ports that can be accessed by users belonging to this group (and the type of access). - Set the IP ACL.
 This feature limits access to the Dominion KX II device by specifying IP addresses.
 It applies only to users belonging to a specific group, unlike the IP Access Control list feature that applies to all access attempts to the device (and takes priority).
-Optional - 6.
+See Group-Based IP ACL (Access Control List) (on page 102).
+Optional - 3.
 Click OK.